-of the 2011 Caister Academic Press book "PCR Troubleshooting and Optimization: The Essential Guide" and a contributor to the BitesizeBio 2012 e-book "10 Things Every Molecular Biologist Should Know” as well as author of numerous blog articles for MO BIO Labs and BitesizeBio.
-Suzanne is currently an Assistant Professor at Baylor College of Medicine in the Department of Molecular Virology and Microbiology working in the Center for Metagenomics and Microbiome Research.
+Suzanne is co-editor of the Caister Academic Press book "PCR Troubleshooting and Optimization: The Essential Guide" and a contributor to the BitesizeBio 2012 e-book "10 Things Every Molecular Biologist Should Know” as well as author of numerous blog articles for MO BIO Labs and BitesizeBio.

 Mariah Wood, Sean M. Gibbons, Simon Lax, Tifani W. Eshoo-Anton, Sarah M. Owens, Suzanne Kennedy, Jack A. Gilbert and Jarrad T. Hampton-Marcell.
 (2015).
 Athletic equipment microbiota are shaped by interactions with human skin.
 Microbiome 3:25 DOI: 10.1186/s40168-015-0088-3

 Rubin BER, Gibbons SM, Kennedy S, Hampton-Marcell J, Owens S, Gilbert JA (2013) Investigating the Impact of Storage Conditions on Microbial Community Composition in Soil Samples.
 PLoS ONE 8(7): e70460. doi:10.1371/journal.pone.0070460

 Winston ME, Hampton-Marcell J, Zarraonaindia I, Owens SM, Moreau CS, Gilbert, JA, Hartsel, J, Kennedy, SJ, and Gibbons, SM.
 (2014) Understanding Cultivar-Specificity and Soil Determinants of the Cannabis Microbiome.
 PLoS ONE 9(6): e99641 doi:10.1371/journal.pone.0099641.